GlaxoSmithKline names insider Emma Walmsley as new CEO

 The deal crystallized the company's idea of reducing exposure to premium-priced pharmaceuticals and increasing sales of over-the-counter products, as well as selling more lower-priced medicines in emerging markets.

-Walmsley has been intimately involved in that strategy as head of consumer and, like Hampton, she sees the breadth of GSK's portfolio as a key strength.
+Walmsley has been intimately involved in that strategy as head of consumer healthcare and, like Hampton, she sees the breadth of GSK's portfolio as a key strength.

 "We have momentum in the group and as the demand for medical innovation and trusted healthcare products continues to rise, we have the opportunity and the potential to create meaningful benefits for patients, consumers and our shareholders," she said in the statement.

+As head of GSK's consumer healthcare operations, Walmsley is responsible for a business with 21,000 employees and annual sales of 6 billion pounds ($7.8 billion), equal to around a quarter of group sales.

-(Reporting by Ben Hirschler; editing by Louise Heavens, Jason Neely and Sonya Hepinstall)
+(Additional reporting by Sinead Cruise; editing by Louise Heavens, Jason Neely, Sonya Hepinstall and Giles Elgood)

-SINGAPORE (IFR) - Indian household products manufacturer Nirma [NIRMA.UL] has raised 40 billion rupees ($600 million) to fund the acquisition of Lafarge India, in the largest M&A bond in the local market.

-ASHGABAT Turkmenistan opened a $2.3 billion air terminal at Ashgabat International Airport on Saturday as part of its bid to become an international transport hub and offset a plunge in traditional revenues from gas exports.